Frederic John Walker: Second World War

-When the Second World War began, in 1939, Walker's career seemed at an end.
-Still a commander, he had been passed over for promotion to captain and indeed had been scheduled for early retirement.
-He gained a reprieve, however, due to the commencement of war and in 1940 was appointed as Operations Staff Officer to Vice-Admiral Sir Bertram Ramsay.
-Even so, Walker still had not been given a command, despite expertise in antisubmarine warfare that would no doubt be indispensable in the Battle of the Atlantic.
-During Walker's time in that role the Operation Dynamo evacuation took place from Dunkirk, in which the British Expeditionary Force (BEF) was evacuated from France.
-The evacuation was a success with over 330,000 British and French troops being rescued and brought back to England, or to Brittany.
+In 1940, he was appointed as Operations Staff Officer to Vice-Admiral Sir Bertram Ramsay.
+Even so, Walker still had not been given a command, despite his expertise in antisubmarine warfare that would no doubt be indispensable in the Battle of the Atlantic.
+During Walker's time in that role, the Operation Dynamo evacuation took place from Dunkirk, in which the British Expeditionary Force (BEF) was evacuated from France.
+The evacuation was a success, with over 338,000 British and French troops being rescued and brought back to England, or to Brittany.
 He was Mentioned in Despatches for his work during this operation.